 S. Demonstrate how a public golf course is managed to benefit birds.

-The Sand Valley Golf Resort has two hiking trails; the Songbird Trail and the Ridge Trail.
+The Sand Valley Golf Resort has four hiking trails; the Songbird Trail, the Karner Connection Trail, and the Ridge Trail.
 The Songbird Trail has 20 monitored nesting boxes and the Ridge Trail has 13 monitored nesting boxes, The Karner Connection has 8 monitored nesting boxes.
-The golf course has also removed red pine plantation allow the Jack Pines to flourish in an effort to attract the Kirkland Warbler to the property.
+The golf course has also removed red pine plantation allowing the Jack Pines to flourish in an effort to attract the Kirtland Warbler to the property.

 T. Document that your community maintains a birding trail or hot spot location with educational signage and/or literature.
 (Note: A birding hotspot alone is not sufficient - your community must actively promote birding and public education at the site itself.)